Quick Sourdough Starter

 If you plan on baking daily or few times a week, you’ll want to keep your starter at room temperature.
 This will keep it warm and active whenever you’re ready for it!

-To keep your starter alive, you'll need to feed it every 24-36 hours.
+To keep your starter alive, you’ll need to feed it every 12-24 hours.
 You can play with the feeding schedule a bit, once you get to know your starter and how hungry it is.
-The starter should be fed after the culture doubles in size and deflates, and ideally before hooch starts to form.
+The starter should be fed after the culture doubles in size and begins to deflate, but doesn’t completely flatten.

 Not a huge baker?
-Don't have a lot of time to devote to the sourdough?
-Don't let this deter you.
-You can bake beautiful sourdoughs as frequently or infrequently as you like.
+Don’t have a lot of time to devote to the sourdough?
+Don’t let this deter you.
+You can bake beautiful sourdough bread as frequently or infrequently as you like.

-If you're an infrequent baker, keep your sourdough in the fridge!
-This slows down the fermentation time considerably and allows you to feed your sourdough only once a week.
-Due to the length of time between feeds, the refrigerated starter will likely have hooch forming on the top, this is totally fine, stir it in and feed as required.
+If you’re an infrequent baker, store your sourdough starter in the fridge!
+This slows down the fermentation speed considerably and allows you to feed your sourdough only once a week.
+Due to the length of time between feeds, the refrigerated starter may have hooch forming on the top, this is totally fine, stir it in and feed as required.

-If keeping your starter in the fridge, simply remove it from the fridge, stir and feed, and rest for 12-24 hours before baking.
+If keeping your starter in the fridge, simply remove it from the fridge, stir and feed, and rest for about 12 hours, or until doubled in volume, before baking.

 Sourdough starter in a plastic container.